 The objective of JobsPlus is to provide a simple, easily understood and attractive scheme that will encourage employers to recruit from the cohort of the long term unemployed.

-This incentive will be payable monthly in arrears, over a 2-year period.
-There will be 2 levels of incentive:
+This incentive is payable to employers monthly in arrears, over a 2-year period.
+There are 2 levels of incentive: